spine-examples/todo-list/README.md

 are introduced into the system.

 The `DraftTasksViewProjection` represents a list of all non-finalized tasks in the system.
-As well as the `MyListView` projection, the draft tasks view is singleton.
+As well as the `MyListView` projection, the draft tasks view is a singleton.

 The `LabelledTasksViewProjection` represents a list of tasks marked with a given label.
 This projection type may have several instances.

-Both added projections handle events produced by both `Task` and `Label` aggregates.
+Both added projections handle events produced by `Task` and `Label` aggregates.

 ### `Task` aggregate reformat